 Listen to Liz Nelson about the Bogota Declaration:

 In Canada, Diana Gibson contributed a blog titled “International Women’s Day: tax fairness is a gender issue” in which she explains why and how Canadians for Tax Fairness “calls for action on tax and gender bias”: “There are two problems with gender bias of the tax system – a disproportionate benefit to men at the top incomes from tax breaks; and a loss of revenues for programs that mostly benefit women at the lower incomes”.

-ICRICT Commissioner Magdalena Sepúlveda wrote an op-ed, “Fiscal Justice Has a Woman's Face” which has been published in Liberia’s GNN, Norway today, Ghana Business news.
+ICRICT Commissioner Magdalena Sepúlveda wrote an op-ed, “Fiscal Injustice Has a Woman's Face” which has been published in Liberia’s GNN, Norway today, Ghana Business news.
 The editorial has been translated into several languages and published in 16 countries… and counting!

 - In Spanish, “La injusticia fiscal tiene cara de mujer” in Mexico’s Mexico Social, Spain’s El País, Argentina’s La Nación, Nicaragua’s El Confidencial, Ecuador’s El Universal y Newsweek en español.

 - In French, "L’injustice fiscale a le visage d’une femme" in Canada ‘s Le Devoir, France’s Mediapart, Belgium’s La libre Belgique, Senegal’s SudOnLine,

 - In Portuguese, “A injustiça fiscal tem rosto de mulher" in Brazil’s Poder360 and Angola’s MakaAngola.

 Global Alliance for Tax Justice’s regional network member Tax Justice Network-Africa flooded Twitter with multilingual visuals focused on the link between #TaxJustice and #WomensRights, in several languages: